Illinois Paycheck Calculator Guide

 - $4,850 for married filing jointly

-This small exemption is the only income reduction available on the IL return (other than specific deductions).
-The exemption is much smaller than the federal standard deduction.
+This small exemption is the primary income reduction available on the Illinois return (beyond specific deductions).
+It's much smaller than the federal $15,000 standard deduction, which is why Illinois workers typically have higher taxable income relative to federal taxable income.

 Illinois Take-Home Pay by Salary (2026)